“I’ve tried many diets and I keep gaining weight…. I’m barely eating, and nothing is working! Why am I not losing weight?!”

 Sounds familiar?
-You’ve tried several dieting techniques without shedding any weight?
+Have you tried several dieting techniques without shedding any weight?
 You’ve spent your days eating very small quantities and you’re still gaining a few pounds?
 Are you wondering if you’re doing something wrong?
 Are you starting to believe that you are destined to be overweight and will never be able to lose any weight?

-No matter what diet you follow, the key to success is finding the right balance between your needs (calories burned) and your consumption (calories intake).
+No matter what diet you follow, the key to success is finding the right balance between your needs (calories burned) and your consumption (calorie intake).
 However, the balance isn’t always a simple formula: it gets affected by many factors that can tip the balance in either direction, leading to weight gain or stagnation.

 Eating very few calories over a prolonged period of time can cause stress and fatigue and lead to a loss of energy.
 An extreme restriction also increases the level of cortisol, known as the stress hormone.
-While cortisol stimulates your metabolism, it also increases your appetite and your cravings for sweet, fatty and salty foods.
+While cortisol stimulates your metabolism, it also increases your appetite and your cravings for sweet, fatty, and salty foods.
 We recommend you always choose moderation and balanced diets even if they take a longer time to achieve the results you aim for.

 Including snacks between meals may help you decrease your hunger and avoid overeating; it also keeps your metabolism fired up and burning.
 But it can lead to a higher calorie intake, especially if the wrong snacks are picked.
 Feel free to eat 6 times a day (3 main meals + 3 snacks) as long as you watch out for your total calorie intake and keep it below your expenditure.
-Prioritize proteins: fat free cheese, Greek yogurt, hummus, etc.
+Prioritize proteins: fat-free cheese, Greek yogurt, hummus, etc.

 Low-Fat and “Healthy” Traps

-It’s true that high fat foods usually contain more calories, but you need to keep in mind that fat has many health benefits, and it provides a feeling of satiety.
+It’s true that high-fat foods usually contain more calories, but you need to keep in mind that fat has many health benefits, and it provides a feeling of satiety.
 Food that is marketed as low-fat can be misleading sometimes, leading to higher consumption and more calories.
 So be aware of the traps in the labels.

 Many of us also fall into the trap of being reassured that we’re “eating healthy”.
-We don’t count the calories coming from healthy food, although some of them are highly caloric like avocados, nuts and seeds.
+We don’t count the calories coming from healthy food, although some of them are highly caloric like avocados, nuts, and seeds.
 Despite the need for eating these foods for their nutrients, moderation is always key!